roonyh/node-get-give/doc/post.md

 └── node-get.js
 ```

-We should not need to change anything inside hello.js since we used relative paths to `get` other modules in it.
-And relative paths would be the same even in this directory structure.
+I shouldn't need to change anything inside `hello.js` since I used relative paths to `get` other modules in it.
+And relative paths would be the same in this directory structure as well.

 Let's see how that works out.